qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

-This algorithm uses the 'polylabel' algorithm (Vladimir Agafonkin, 2016), which is an iterative approach guaranteed to find the true pole of inaccessibility within a specified tolerance (in layer units).
-More precise tolerances require more iterations and will take longer to calculate.
+This algorithm uses the 'polylabel' algorithm (Vladimir Agafonkin, 2016), which is an iterative approach guaranteed to find the true pole of inaccessibility within a specified tolerance.
+A more precise tolerance (lower value) requires more iterations and will take longer to calculate.

 The distance from the calculated pole to the polygon boundary will be stored as